baito6u/my-market-place/README.md

 # my-market-place
 React exam project for SoftUni

-My Market Place
+Project Name: My Market Place

-My Market Place is a modern, responsive web application for buying and selling products built using Vite and connecting to the SoftUni practice server.
-It features a home page displaying the latest products, a detailed product page, a cart for managing selected items, a contact page, and a 404 error page for handling invalid routes.
-The application consists of both public and private sections, with features for browsing products, viewing product details, managing a shopping cart, user authentication, and managing user-specific products.
-Additionally, users can leave comments on product pages.
+Description:
+"My Market Place" is a web application that serves as an online marketplace where users can browse, create, and manage products.
+The application is built using React with Vite for development and utilizes a practice server from SoftUni.
+The project is divided into public and private sections, ensuring certain features are only accessible to authenticated users.

+Features
+Public Features:

+Home Page: Introduction to the marketplace.
+Catalog Page: Browse all available products.
+About Page: Information about the marketplace.
+Login/Register Pages: User authentication.
+Product Details Page: View detailed information about a product.
+Private Features:

+Create Product: Authenticated users can add new products.
+My Products Page: Users can view all products they have created.
+Edit Product: Product owners can edit their products.
+My Cart: Users can view and manage the products in their cart.
+Logout: End the user session.

 Setup Instructions:
 Clone the Repository: